cloud-gov/cg-site/content/updates/2017-06-12-release-notes.md

 Curious what’s new that you might find helpful as a cloud.gov application developer?
 Here are highlights from our platform updates over the past week and a half.
 <!--more-->

-This week was light on releases you'll notice as a customer because we spent a lot of time updating and fixing things that will help us better serve you going forward.

 ### Fixed

 - We finished migrating all tenants from East/West into GovCloud!
 Thank you to all our customers for their patience and cooperation in making this move successful.